-Japan is the fifth-largest donor country to education, contributing US$762 million in official development assistance (ODA) flows to this sector in 2016, according to the Organisation for Economic Co-operation and Development (OECD) data.
+Japan is the fifth-largest donor country to education, contributing US$737 million in official development assistance (ODA) flows to this sector in 2016 (the latest year for which complete data is available), according to the Organisation for Economic Co-operation and Development (OECD) data.
 In relative terms, Japan ranked 21st out of members of the OECD Development Assistance Committee (DAC) countries in 2016, allocating 5% of its total ODA to education.
 This is below the OECD average of 8%.

 These funding shares largely reflect the priorities outlined in Japan’s new education strategy ‘Learning Strategy for Peace and Growth - Achieving Quality Education through Mutual Learning’, which Japan developed in the context of the SDGs in 2015.
 The three priority areas are:

 - Achieving “inclusive, equitable and quality learning”.
 This entails collaboration with partner countries on education to support the establishment of self-reliant and inclusive (especially for girls and other disadvantaged groups) education systems.

 MOFA sets priorities for education; JICA formulates bilateral education projects

 The Ministry of Foreign Affairs (MOFA), led by Foreign Minister Taro Kono, sets priorities for education, in consultation with other ministries.
-Within MOFA, the International Cooperation Bureau is in charge of policy design and ODA budget development.
+Within MOFA, the International Cooperation Bureau leads policy design and ODA budget development.
 The Bureau’s Global Issues Cooperation Division is responsible for multilateral and some sector policies including education.